brentnall/r-azure-notebook-intro/README.md

 # Introduction to R Notebooks

-This is a short introduction to using R notebooks.
-It uses [Jupyter Notebooks](#jupyter) and was originally developed to be run on the cloud via [Microsoft Azure](https://notebooks.azure.com).
+This is a set of short tutorial files designed to introduce you to using R notebooks.
+It is based on running [Jupyter Notebooks](#jupyter) using [Microsoft Azure](https://notebooks.azure.com).

 Notebooks such as Jupyter are a way to combine code, images, text, graphs, all in one format.
 They help ensure that analysis and research is reproducible.

 # Summary of contents

-There are two notebooks to work through.
+There are three notebooks to work through.
+The following order is recommended.

-- 'Introduction to R.ipynb'.
+1. 'Introduction to R.ipynb'.
 This introduces the statistical software R, and use in a Jupyter notebook.
-- 'DataAnalysis.ipynb'.
+1. 'DataAnalysis.ipynb'.
 This introduces some basic statistical analysis in R.
+1. 'CreateNotebook.ipynb'.
+This shows you how to create your own project and notebook.

 # Some other resources